Cohabiting Couples – Life Insurance

 Life Insurance & property ownership for cohabiting couples is not so simple, as it can give rise to the tax on the benefit pay-outs, if not set up correctly.
 The good news is that we can show you how to avoid taxes on both life insurance proceeds and property inheritance.

-Below in a summary of the points, and to learn how address your personal situation you can reach us here.
+Below is a summary of the points, and to learn how to address your situation you can reach us here.

-We provide free professional advice and guarantee the best suitable protection solutions at the lowest market price.
+We provide free professional advice and guarantee the best protection solutions at the lowest market price.

 PROPERTY RIGHTS